tnordquist/personal-android-project-rbrazell1/docs/functionality.md

     <li>The two buttons will be the remaining bottom 1/4</li><br>
 </ul>

-  <li>"Add Bar Button" Will take them to the interactive google maps to add their current location
+  <li>"Add Bar Button" Will take them to the interactive map to add their current location
 to automatically tag pictures.</li><br>

   <li>"Add Drink Button" Will take them to the Camera and then the rating page.</li><br>